danigorbaciov/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 > :warning: <a href="/en/ride/script/standard-library">Standard Library</a> Version 4 becomes available from node version 1.2.0, after activation of the "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16) feature.
 See <a href="/en/blockchain/waves-protocol/activation-protocol">Activation Protocol</a>.

-## Example for Standard Library version 4
+## Example for Standard Library Version 4

 > :bulb: Starting from <a href="/en/ride/script/standard-library">Standard Library</a> version 4, the list of primitive data types values can be passed to the annotated function.
 Maximum list size - 1000 elements.